What is a breast lift?

 In Belgium, the cost of a breast augmentation generally varies between €3,500 and €6,500 including VAT (since January 1, 2016 the government has imposed a 21% VAT on cosmetic surgery in Belgium).

-It’s a good idea to talk to several surgeons to obtain quotes and take into account all the costs associated with the operation, including anesthesia and post-operative expenses.
+Talking to several surgeons to obtain quotes is recommended, alongside considering all the costs associated with the operation, including anaesthesia, and post-operative expenses.

 Does a breast lift leave scars?